ClutterDexGrasp: A Sim-to-Real System for General Dexterous Grasping in Cluttered Scenes: Implentation Details of Teacher Policy Learning

 \subsection{Training Details}

 All the training and experiment in the paper were run on a single GeForce RTX 4090 GPU with i9-13900K CPU.
-The hyperparameters for teacher policy training are listed in Tab.~\ref{table:ppo_hyper}.
+Memory usage and training time are summarized in Table~\ref{tab:computation}, and PPO hyperparameters for the teacher policy are listed in Table~\ref{table:ppo_hyper}.